1904 St Albans by-election: Aftermath

 and St Albans was one of their few gains.
 Slack was knighted in 1906, and remained a prominent Liberal until his death in London in February 1909, aged 51.
-He remains the only Liberal MP elected for St Albans since the county constituency was created in 1885.
+He remained the only Liberal MP until 2019 elected for St Albans since the county constituency was created in 1885.

 Gibbs contested Bradford Central in 1906, but never returned to Parliament.
 He remained prominent in Tariff Reform issues, served on the boards of many companies, and co-authored the 1911 edition of The Complete Peerage.
 He became a notable horticulturalist in his garden at Elstree, and in January 1932 he died at his London home, aged 78.